mmilanovic4/express-boilerplate/README.md

 ```
 npm run clean
+npm run build:client:prod
-npm run build:prod
+npm run build:server:prod
 npm run start:prod
 ```

 ## Development

-You can use this boilerplate with your own server (e.g. Express), then you can just run build script with development flag:

 ```
 # First terminal
-npm run build:dev
+npm run build:client:dev

 # Second terminal
+npm run build:server:dev

+# Third terminal
 npm run start:dev
 ```

-Differences between `build:prod` and `build:dev`:
+Differences between PROD and DEV:

-- `webpack.mode` is set to `production` if started via `build:prod` or to `development` if started via `build:dev`
+- `webpack.mode` is set to `production` if started in PROD or to `development` if started in DEV
-- `webpack.watch` is set to `true` if started via `build:dev`
+- `webpack.watch` is set to `true` if started in DEV

 ## Profiling

 To profile your JavaScript application simply run:

 ```
+npm run build:client:stats
-npm run build:stats
+npm run build:server:stats
 ```

 Now `stats.json` file is generated in your project's root directory and you can open it with [webpack analyse](https://github.com/webpack/analyse) or some [other build analysis tool](https://survivejs.com/webpack/optimizing/build-analysis/).